Report Filter

 This service area provides debt issuing and advisory services for the Commonwealth, certain state authorities, agencies and institutions.

 In the area of advisory services, the Division considers and advises the Administration, General Assembly staff, agencies and institutions on financing alternatives proposed or under consideration.
-This may include traditional options (e.g., bonded debt through established state issuing entities) or leases, public private partnerships, privatization etc. As staff to the Debt Capacity Advisory Committee (DCAC), the Division evaluates the Commonwealth’s tax-supported debt commitments and develops recommendations for consideration by the Committee on debt affordability.
+This may include traditional options (e.g., bonded debt through established state issuing entities) or leases, public private partnerships, privatization etc. As staff to the Debt Capacity Advisory Committee (DCAC), the Division evaluates the Commonwealth's tax-supported debt commitments and develops capacity and other recommendations for consideration by the Committee for presentation to the Governor and General Assembly.

-The Division administers a biennial Treasury Board debt service budget of approximately $2.1 billion.
+The Division administers a biennial Treasury Board debt service budget of more than $2 billion.

 Mission Alignment and Authority